 Derivatives are contained within differential equations.
 They represent the rate of change of the variables.
-When the independent variable changes, the corresponding change produced in the dependent variable needs to be noted.
+When the independent variable changes, the corresponding change produced in the dependent variable must be noted.

 Derivatives connote this rate of change by studying the slope of the function on a graph.